frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - [p.
 95] Large number of nodes unnecessary due to inherently large uncertanties in h
 - [p.
 99] Guass-Seidel iterative method convergence
 - [p.
 102] Error of the finite-difference approximation to ∂T/∂x is of the orderof (\Delta x/L)^2 where L is some characteristic body dimension (but also floating point errors increase with the number of iterations)
+- [p.
+113] use of variable mesh size

 - https://levelup.gitconnected.com/solving-2d-heat-equation-numerically-using-python-3334004aa01a also does a great job explaining
 - describing the finite differences laplacian